sdy329/angular-todo-list/README.md

 # TodoList

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.9.
+This project was made to learn Angular.
+It is a simple todo list application that allows you to add, remove and mark tasks as done.

 ## Development server